Christian Jolley

-Christian Anthony Hillard Jolley (born 12 May 1988) is an English former professional footballer who played as a winger or a striker.
-He is currently the assistant manager at Dartford.
+Christian Anthony Hillard Jolley (born 12 May 1988) is an English footballer who plays as a winger or a striker for Hanworth Villa.

 He has previously played for Oxted & District, Warlingham, Kingstonian, AFC Wimbledon, Newport County, Forest Green Rovers, Grimsby Town, Margate, Hampton & Richmond Borough, Woking and Leatherhead.

-Club career
+Playing career

 Jolley began his career at Oxted and District while working at a local gym called Tandridge Trust, Leisure & Culture Limited (formerly Tandridge Leisure Limited).
 In September 2009, he was given a trial by Kingstonian which led to Jolley signing a contract with the club in December 2009.
 He immediately broke into a first team which narrowly missed out on promotion via the playoffs.

 After impressing at Kingstonian, Jolley was signed by AFC Wimbledon in May 2010.
 He scored on his debut away against Southport on the first day of the 2010–11 season.

 He was an unused substitute for the team's play-off final victory over Luton Town that season, which won Wimbledon promotion to the Football League via a penalty shoot-out after a goalless 120 minutes, in which they returned to league football for the first time since Wimbledon F.C. split into AFC Wimbledon and MK Dons.
 On 3 July 2011, he signed a new contract.
 On 29 July, Jolley started for the Dons in their first ever League Cup match, producing an assist for Jack Midson.